rahuljgill/fullstack-job-board/README.md

 └── README.md
 ```

-## Prerequisites

-- Node.js 18+ and npm
-- PHP 8.1+
-- Composer (for PHP dependency management)
-- SQLite, MySQL, or PostgreSQL (database)
-- Git

-## Local Development (Optional)

-This project is intended as a portfolio demonstration and is deployed live.
-If you wish to run it locally, basic setup is required for both the Laravel backend and React frontend.

 ## API Documentation

 All API endpoints are prefixed with `/api/` and require authentication via Laravel Sanctum (except login/register).